Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 Hiring for talent, on the other hand, is a strategy that exchanges some short term gains, but may create a competitive advantage long term.

-Need help understanding the talents, skills and experience you need?
+Need help making your list of the talents, skills and experiences you need to find in the “right candidate”?
 Give us a call at 425-637-3312 or e mail us at firstname.lastname@example.org and we’d be glad to help you put together the right recruiting profile.

 PACE Staffing Network is one of the Puget Sound’s premier staffing /recruiting agencies and has been helping Northwest employers find and hire the right employees for over 40 years.